 Eye tests

-- Adults should have an eye test every two years, or more often if required.
+Adults should have an eye test every year, or more often if needed.
+This can be at an optician’s practice or at home, if that works better.

 Find an optometrist